outdoorsy/interview-challenge-frontend/README.md

 - Visual design mostly matches designs (pixel perfect isn’t required since specs are rough, but approximately the same)
 - An ability to think through all potential states
 - Code design and style should be consistent and reasonable
+- In the README of the project, describe exactly how to run the application

-When complete, please zip the project (including the `.git` directory) and send it back.
+When complete, please push your code to Github and send the link to the project or zip the project (including the `.git` directory) and send it back.

 Thank you and please ask if you have any questions!